Building an Endowment Fund: How Do We Get Started?

 Will the organization contemplate individually named funds?
-What will be the minimum?
+What will be the minimum donation?

 So is it worth it?
 Again, this is beyond the scope of this article but I would suggest that there is an element of “go big or go home” when it comes to endowments Small endowment funds (even if they are relatively large in the scope of the organization’s overall financial position) can divert resources from more useful deployment of organizational capital.
 Large endowments, however, can truly provide an organization with a sense of long-term mission stability that can, at the same time, provide the organization with the foundation for continued program development or even expansion.

-Some organizations dedicate specific bodies to endowment fundraising.
-Sometimes it the responsibility of the planned giving personnel and other times it is integrated into a broader major gifts philosophy, something which seems to make more sense to me.
-It has always seemed more logical to me for one person to act as a long-term relationship manager for a particular donor, allowing holistic conversations about broader philanthropy to take place – gifts made now and in the future – to support the short and long term needs of the organization.
-However, there are many seasoned fundraisers who advocate both schools of thought (and I know there are other schools) so I’ll leave that to more experienced minds than mind to decide which philosophy is best.
+Some organizations dedicate specific people to endowment fundraising.
+Sometimes it the responsibility of the planned giving personnel ,and other times it is integrated into a broader major gifts philosophy, something which seems to make more sense to me.
+It has always seemed more logical to me for one person to act as a long-term relationship manager for a particular donor, allowing holistic conversations about broader philanthropy to take place to support the short and long term needs of the organization.
+However, there are many seasoned fundraisers who advocate both schools of thought.
 What I can promise is this: If fundraisers are not talking to donors about endowment building, it isn’t going to magically happen.

 There are many reasons why endowment fundraising hasn’t achieved lofty heights, even for organizations which have strategically embraced the concept.
 It is because they have not established the fundraising culture, infrastructure and performance indicators that reflect this strategic focus.
 Given the choice, some donors will choose an endowment or endowment-like structure.
 Without that choice, the focus will always be on the organization’s immediate needs – not necessarily a bad thing at all if this is indeed the intention of the organization.

 So who makes the investment decisions?
 Sometimes, a separate investment committee is established reporting directly to the BOD.
 Sometimes, the BOD itself is directly involved in the process.
-Sometimes there is staff input, sometimes there is not (this may very well depend on the investment experience of the staff person).
-Once you establish your decision-making structure, the question then turns to the actual management of the money.
+Sometimes staff are involved in the process.

 - Does the IM have experience working with charitable clients including charities of a size and/or scope similar to yours?